Abdoul84/ETL-Extract-Transform-Load/README.md

 Type of final production database data is loaded into:

-			• We used PostgreSQL to link the data by our common identifier, Country.
+			• We used PostgreSQL to link the data by our common identifier, Country and year.

 Final tables/collections that we used in the production database: